 MLK Park, nicknamed King Park by the neighborhood, is a large community park on the city's southeast side.

-In addition to a playground underneath aged shade trees, there are numerous tennis and basketball courts for local and team playing and everyone's favorite: a large pool with a massive water slide!
+In addition to a playground underneath aged shade trees, there are numerous tennis and basketball courts for local and team playing, baseball diamonds, and everyone's favorite: a large pool with a massive water slide!

 Splash Pad at Fuller Park